|

 constructed for the transport of Sitka spruce logs to be milled for the manufacture of

-posing proudly with their axes on the Lake Crescent right of way.
-Note the two crossed
+soldiers posing proudly with their axes on the Lake Crescent right-of-way.
+Note the two

-axes, a symbolism similar to the crossed axe and crosscut saw on the emblem at the
+crossed axes, a symbolism similar to the crossed axe and crosscut saw on the emblem

-not a single log was hauled for the wartime effort.
+Despite the ambitious endeavor and great expense, not a single log was hauled for the

 This scene by Alfred G. Simmer, photographed in 1919, shows the grade cut for the